How to Identify DP Problems (3 Part Test)

 Knowing the three indicators intellectually isn't the same as spotting them under pressure.
 The gap between "I understand the test" and "I can apply it in 30 seconds on an unfamiliar problem" is real, and most platforms try to close that gap with volume alone.

 Solve enough DP problems and you'll eventually develop a feel for it.
 That works, but it's slow.
-Some engineers solve 50 DP problems and still can't spot an unfamiliar one because they learned to recognise specific problems, not the underlying indicators.
+You can solve 50 DP problems and still not spot an unfamiliar one because you learned to recognise specific problems, not the underlying indicators.

 DP needs this more than most patterns.
 With sliding window, the triggers are fairly obvious: "contiguous range" plus an optimisation constraint.
 With DP, a problem might look like greedy, graph search, or backtracking until you notice the overlapping subproblems hiding underneath.
 That ambiguity is exactly why explicit identification training matters.
-Across 200,000+ submissions on the platform, engineers who complete the identification lessons before attempting problems spend less time chasing wrong approaches.
+Across 200,000+ submissions on the platform, completing the identification lessons before attempting problems consistently reduces time spent chasing wrong approaches.

 Identifying that a problem needs DP is step one.
 You still need to define the state, derive the recurrence relation, and decide between memoisation and tabulation.